 If you want to really grab people’s attention and keep it, though, there’s one thing you definitely need to try: videos.
 Neil Patel says that viewers are 64-85% more likely to buy something after watching a product video.
 Videos bring your page to life, make them more dynamic and engaging, and help you build trust and authority.
 Tai Lopez does a nice job of this.

-People much prefer watching videos to reading text, and there’s still something to be said for carefully chosen photos, so your best bet is likely to use a combination of videos and images.
+People much prefer watching videos to reading the text, and there’s still something to be said for carefully chosen photos, so your best bet is likely to use a combination of videos and images.

 6. Write a Killer Headline